abhishekjoshi13/port-scanner/README.md

 -Retry logic for handling timeouts
 -Identifies common services on known ports
 - Real-time progress tracking in terminal
-- Saves output to `results.txt` and `results.json`
-- Colored terminal output using `colorama`

 ## Project Structure

--main.py, which is the Main port scanner script -results.txt, which is Output file with open ports
+-main.py, which is the main port scanner script -results.txt, which is Output file with open ports
-- results.json, which is Structured JSON results -README.md, which is the main Project documentation
+- results.json, which is Structured JSON results -README.md, which is the main project documentation

 ## Requirements